andreasabel/inCode/entry/lenses-products-prisms-sums.md

 You might be able to guess where I'm going at this point.
 Whereas a `Lens' s a` is nothing more than a witness to the fact that `s` is a *product* `(a, q)` ... a `Prism' s a` is nothing more than a witness to the fact that `s` is a *sum* `Either a q`.
-If it is possible to represent `s` as some `Either a q`...then you have two prisms!
+If it is possible to represent `s` as some `Either v w`...then you have *two prisms*!
 Prisms are nothing more than *descriptions of sums*!
+If you are able to "split" a type into one of two possibilities, then each possibility represents a prism.

 A `Prism' s a` is nothing more than saying that there exists some type `q` that can be used to witness a `s <~> Either a q` isomorphism.